-The management determines the estimated useful lives of property, plant and equipment for calculating depreciation.
+The management determines the estimated useful lives of operating fixed assets for calculating depreciation.
 This estimate is determined after considering expected usage of the assets or physical wear and tear.
 Management reviews the residual value and useful lives annually and future depreciation charges are adjusted where management believes the useful lives differ from previous estimates.